open-telemetry/opentelemetry-js/packages/opentelemetry-exporter-collector/README.md

 const collectorOptions = {
   serviceName: 'basic-service',
-  url: '<opentelemetry-collector-url>' // url is optional and can be omitted - default is localhost:55678 };
+  url: '<opentelemetry-collector-url>' // url is optional and can be omitted - default is localhost:55678 metadata, // an optional grpc.Metadata object to be sent with each request };

 const provider = new BasicTracerProvider();